 Well-received among many locals and foreigners alike, Yong Tau Foo is a dish that enables you to select the type of ingredients and matching carbohydrate (rice or noodles) that you want.
 Whether be it meat, vegetables or several variations of tofu products such as ‘tau kwa’ or ‘tau pok’, you are given the liberty of customising its preparation method, thus allowing you to enjoy a wholesome yet tasty hawker food option.
 This is especially so if you choose to get your ingredients boiled rather than deep fried.
 However, be sure to stay away from dipping your ingredients in the various condiments and sauces provided as those tend to be packed with sodium or sugar.

 Savour the delightful combination of crunchy vegetables such as turnips and bean sprouts, eggs, prawns and peanuts all wrapped together in a wheat based, crepe-like skin.
 Known as ‘Popiah’, this local delicacy is a great way to get your fill of vegetables while ensuring satiety.
 It is also a convenient and fuss-free food that can be consumed anytime and anywhere, hence making it a popular takeout option.
 So, the next time that you find yourself overwhelmed with work deadlines or other personal commitments, why not opt to buy popiah as a meal instead?
 In fact, if you like cooking, you can even consider making your own popiah.
 It will be an excellent way to get acquainted with the local style of preparing it, so that you can make it for your family and friends.
-This can come in extremely useful if you intend to live in Singapore for good as popiah is a popular food that is eaten during gatherings.
+This can come in extremely useful if you intend to stay in this city for good as popiah is a popular food that is eaten during gatherings.

 Sliced Fish Soup